-The Ben Lomond track is without a doubt the best day hike in Queenstown!
-Easily accessible from the town’s centre, you can hike all the way to Ben Lomond summit which is 1,748 metres high.
+The Ben Lomond track is undoubtedly the best day hike in Queenstown!
+Easily accessible from the town’s center, you can hike to Ben Lomond summit which is 1,748 meters in height.
 With breathtaking views all along the hike and an epic 360 view at the top, we highly recommend Ben Lomond track over Queenstown Hill walk.
-However, the out and back Ben Lomond track is much heavier with an elevation gain of 1438 meters over 14 kilometres.
-But, there are several ways to hike Ben Lomond that can wipe 3 kilometres off the trail distance and almost 450 meters off of the elevation.
-So the question really is how long or short do you want to hike?
+However, the out-and-back Ben Lomond track is much heavier with an elevation gain of 1438 meters over 14 kilometres.
+But, there are several ways to hike Ben Lomond that can wipe 3 kilometers off the trail distance and almost 450 meters off of the elevation.
+So the question is, how long or short do you want to hike?
 In this complete guide you’ll find all the information you need to know about Ben Lomond track and the different options to do this hike from Queenstown.

 Ben Lomond hike key facts

 Before you set off for the Ben Lomond hike, below are some key facts!
 It’s important to know that there are two different ways to get up to Bob’s Peak where the trailhead of Ben Lomond is, all depending on how long, or short you want the hike to be.